Aethylred/dynaguppy/README.md

 ## `post-receive`

-The `post-receive` script has the git user SSH on the Gitlab server SSH to the puppetmaster and update, create, or delete puppet environment directories that match the git branch that was pushed to the repository.
+The `post-receive` script has the git user on the Gitlab server use SSH to access the puppetmaster and update, create, or delete puppet environment directories that match the git branch that was pushed to the repository.
 Dynaguppy is sets these user accounts up so they have the appropriate SSH access to each other.
 The master branch is mapped to the production environment, so the production branch is reserved and is not pushed to the puppetmaster.
-A sub-script `/usr/local/dynaguppy/bin/librarian-puppet-helper.sh` is created that is used to ensure librarian-puppet runs.
+A sub-script `/usr/local/dynaguppy/bin/librarian-puppet-helper.sh` is also deployed to the Puppetmaster which is used to determine if `librarian-puppet` should be run, and under which conditions it should retry or fail.

+## Hiera Manifest Hook Scripts

+There is a single `post-receive` script used for Hiera deployment.

+## `post-receive`

+The `post-receive` script has the git user on the Gitlab server use SSH to access the puppetmaster and update the Hiera datastore.
+If the Hiera configuration file is altered, it also triggeres a reload of the Apache service to get the Puppetmaster to load the new Hiera configuration.

 # Troubleshooting